 Heading West towards Jinshanling Again

-Time flies by, marked only by steep staircases of crumbling stone that reduce me to crawling up, by more watch towers, by photo stop after photo stop and the landscape of the wall begins to change.
-The hills and greenery continue, but the wall becomes more uniform, the stones are flatter, there’s obvious signs of renovation here the closer we move towards the West Gate.
+Time flies by, marked only by steep staircases of crumbling stone that reduce me to crawling up, by more watch towers, by photo stop after photo stop. and the landscape of the wall begins to change.
+The hills and greenery continue, but the wall becomes more uniform, the stones are flatter, and there are obvious signs of renovation here the closer we move towards the West Gate.

-I feel glad that we saw the wild wall, that we started there, but saddened that as we say a last photographic farewell to the wall and start the trek down, that we seem to enter a disneyfied, concreted jungle.
-There is a cable car here – that doesn’t appear to be running – but the entrance way that they’re building and the line management measures that they seem to be putting place have me glad that we’ve been here now and experienced nature retaking what the Chinese built, before they rebuild it.
+I feel glad that we saw the wild wall, that we started there, but saddened that as we say a last photographic farewell to the wall and start the trek down, we seem to enter a disneyfied, concrete jungle.
+There is a cable car here – that doesn’t appear to be running – but the entranceway that they’re building and the line management measures that they seem to be putting in place have me glad that we’ve been here now and experienced nature retaking what the Chinese built before they rebuild it.

 UNESCO World Heritage Sites in China